 A Quick Summary

 Fennel has one of the most distinctive flavours in the world.
 The perennial herb’s seeds, fronds, and bulbs add an aniseed-liquorice flair to cooked meals.
-The plant is easy to grow if you propagate the seeds or bulbs.
-Once grown, they aren’t prone to pests and both herb and Florence are simple to care for.
-While the herb remains widely used, moderation is key when it comes to using fennel safely and individuals with certain health concerns must best avoid it.
+The plant is easy to grow by propagating the seeds and bulbs.
+Sweet and Florence fennel are simple to care for and both varieties are pest-resistant.
+While the herb remains widely used, moderation is key to using fennel safely and individuals with health concerns must best avoid it.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2020 Jana Louise Smit